Photography terms

 Focusing

-Action to control the sharpness area of your image.
-It can be done manually or automatically (with autofocus).
+The act of controlling the sharp area of your image.
+It can be done manually or automatically with autofocus.

 Graduated neutral density filter